pip-services/pip-services-docs/content/en/net/commons/convert/type_converter.md

 - **returns**: string - the name of the [TypeCode](../../convert/type_code) passed as a string value.

 #### ToType
-Converts value into an object type specified by Type Code or returns the default type when the conversion is not possible.
+Converts value into an object type specified by a type code or returns the default type when the conversion is not possible.
 **T** - Class type for the data type into which 'value' is to be converted.

 > `public static` T ToType\<T\>(object value)